edgelesssys/contrast/README.md

-# Constellation Confidential Containers Coordinator
+# Nunki

+Nunki ([/ˈnʌŋki/](https://en.wikipedia.org/wiki/Sigma_Sagittarii)) runs confidential container deployments on untrusted Kubernetes at scale.

-Nunki is based on the [Kata Containers]() and [Confidential Containers]() projects.
-Confidential Containers are Kubernetes pods that are executed inside a confidential VM.
+Nunki is based on the [Kata Containers](https://github.com/kata-containers/kata-containers) and [Confidential Containers](https://github.com/confidential-containers) projects.
+Confidential Containers are Kubernetes pods that are executed inside a confidential micro-VM and provide strong hardware-based isolation from the surrounding environment.

 ## Contributing